reworkd/AgentGPT/platform/README.md

 ## langchain-serve

-You can deploy the `reworkd_platform` using [langchain-serve](https://github.com/jina-ai/langchain-serve) on Jina AI Cloud.
+You can deploy `reworkd_platform` using [langchain-serve](https://github.com/jina-ai/langchain-serve) on Jina AI Cloud.

 To build, push & deploy the app on Jina AI Cloud, run the following command: